-Although the IPCC did not find evidence for a climate-related trend in water quality (Kundzewicz et al. 2007), a number of impacts can be expected to occur.
+Although the IPCC did not find evidence for a climate-related trend in water quality (Kundzewicz et al., 2007), a number of impacts can be expected to occur.
 Thus, more intense rainfall generally results in increased run-off and subsequently in an increase in the concentration of suspended solids (and turbidity) in rivers and lakes.
-If this run-off is accompanied by the transport of pollutants (e.g. fertilisers, pesticides, stormwater overflows), water quality will deteriorate.
-Fiji is one of the SIDS that has acknowledged the effect of climatic change to water quality and its impact on health, noting that some of the largest existing disease burdens are climate sensitive (Narayan 2012).
-The January 2012, floods in Fiji were exacerbated by land-use changes and resulted in increases in the intensity of water runoff leading to the distribution of water purification tablets to the local populous (OCHA 2012).
+If this run-off is accompanied by the transport of pollutants (e.g. fertilizers, pesticides, stormwater overflows), water quality will deteriorate.
 On the other hand, high river discharges will reduce the concentrations of dissolved chemicals.
 Water quality will consequently improve, although the total pollutant load will not change.
-During drought periods, water quality can deteriorate because of the opposite effect - reduced dilution of pollution.
-Changes in river flows will also affect the level of salt intrusion in estuaries: During low flows, salt concentrations in rivers will increase further inland, exacerbated by sea level rise.
-This will have repercussions for the production and supply of water for drinking, irrigation, industrial processes, and so on.
+During drought periods, water quality can deteriorate, because of the opposite effect: less dilution of pollution.
+Changes in river flows will also affect the level of salt intrusion in estuaries: during low flows, salt concentrations in rivers will increase further inland, exacerbated by sea level rise.
+This will have repercussions for the production and supply of water for drinking, irrigation, industrial processes etc.

-Higher water temperatures, an increase of up to 2°C since 1960, have been observed in lakes and rivers (see Rosenzweig et al. 2007 for an overview).
-This has resulted in earlier summer stratification and shallower thermoclines, depletion of nutrients in surface waters, and increased nutrient concentrations in deeper water layers (cf. 4.2.2: Lake Tanganyika).
+Higher water temperatures, up to 2°C since 1960, have been observed in lakes and rivers (see Rosenzweig et al., 2007 for an overview).
+This has resulted in earlier summer stratification and shallower thermoclines, depletion of nutrients in surface waters and increased nutrient concentrations in deeper water layers (cf. 4.2.2: Lake Tanganyika).
 In addition, harmful algal blooms seem to be linked to increasing water temperatures and increased respiration, and the resulting lowered oxygen concentrations in warmer waters will accelerate oxygen depletion, resulting in anaerobic conditions with their resulting impacts on aquatic production and fisheries.

-There is no evidence yet of climate change impact on water levels in shallow lakes (Rosenzweig et al. 2007).
+There is no evidence yet of a climate change impact on water levels in shallow lakes (Rosenzweig et al., 2007).
 However, if lowering occurs during prolonged dry periods, re-suspension of bottom materials will be enhanced.
 This will decrease water transparency and could result in the release of nutrients (e.g. phosphate), enhancing eutrophication and/or the release of toxic compounds present in bottom sediments.